zachhollow/zachhollow/README.md

 Thank you for visiting my GitHub profile!

-- 🔭 I’m currently finalizing a landing web page for a lawyer and in the process of creating a full-stack web app using RSS feeds.
+- 🔭 I’m currently finalizing a landing web page for a lawyer and in the process of creating a full-stack web app using RSS feeds
-- 🌱 I’m learning ASP.NET Core and studying for the Azure Developer Associate certification.
+- 🌱 I’m learning ASP.NET Core and studying for the Azure Developer Associate certification
 - 🤝 I’m looking to collaborate on full-stack projects.
-I'm comfortable working on Node.js, Next.js, ASP.NET Core, or Flask/Django applications.
+I'm comfortable working on Node.js (w/ Express.js), Next.js, ASP.NET Core, or Flask and Django applications
 - 📫 How to reach me: zholloway10@outlook.com

 <!--